 No person may--

-The FDIC regulation interpreting that provision quotes the statute almost exactly:
+The CFPB regulation interpreting that provision quotes the statute almost exactly:

-SUPPLEMENT I TO PART 205 -- OFFICIAL STAFF INTERPRETATIONS
+SUPPLEMENT I TO PART 1005 -- OFFICIAL INTERPRETATIONS

 Paragraph 10(e)(2)--Employment or Government Benefit

 Thus, according to CFPB staff, there would be no problem under the Electronic Fund Transfer Act with requiring employees to accept direct deposit of wages by EFT if they are allowed to choose the bank at which the depository account will exist.